pivotal-cf/cred-alert/README.md

 #### Scan with custom RegExp

-To override the default RegExp in order to scan for a specific vulnerability, use --regexp for a single RegExp or --regexp-file for newline delimited RegExp file
+To override the default RegExp in order to scan for a specific vulnerability, use `--regexp` for a single RegExp or `--regexp-file` for a newline-delimited RegExp file.

     $ git diff | ./cred-alert scan --diff --regexp-file custom-regexp